LucaSidoti/ReadTheDocs-ROS2_Basics/source/prep_work_1.rst

   You can also right-click on the Terminator window to access similar options for splitting the terminal.

-  Additionally, here are some key commands that will be especially handy while working in an Ubuntu terminal:
+  Additionally, here are some key shortcuts that will be especially handy while working in an Ubuntu terminal:

   * ``Ctrl+Shift+C``: Copy
   * ``Ctrl+Shift+V``: Paste